Tamakkan

 Tamakkan, which means "empower yourself" in Arabic, is an entrepreneurship organization based in Abu Dhabi, UAE, that offers guidance, seminars, and networking opportunities to SMEs.
 Tamakkan was founded in 2009 by Sana Bagersh and operates in partnership with Aldar Properties and under the patronage of the Fatima Bint Hazza Cultural Foundation.

 Foundation

-Tamakkan was created to foster empowerment and offer a platform which entrepreneurs and start-ups could approach for advice and learn tools to further their business ventures.
-Tamakkan focuses on the principles of leadership, innovation and best business practices.
-It is a strong believer in the concept "intrapreneurship" which seeks to inject "entrepreneurship dynamics" into public organizations in order to make them more efficient, innovative and effective.
+Tamakkan was established to provide a platform that allows entrepreneurs and start-ups seeking business advice and tools for development.

 Tamakkan holds free monthly seminars at the Mamoura Auditorium in Abu Dhabi.
 The seminars focus on business fundamentals like developing business and marketing plans, branding, segmentation, franchising, merchandising, social media, and so on.

-Tamakkan provides access related to information and networking, as well as promoting innovation, best practices and corporate social responsibility to corporations and institutions.
+Tamakkan provides access related to information and networking, as well as promoting innovation, best practices, and corporate social responsibility to corporations and institutions.
 This initiative has grown into an informative and reliable tool aimed at fostering the sharing of knowledge and as a training platform that contributes to the development of the local economy.
 It aims at nurturing entrepreneurship, encouraging strategic goal-setting and standard business practices as well as helping SMEs to benchmark against the best in their field.